 After being selected, the applicants must pay a registration fee of EUR 1,000

 , which will be deducted from the total program fee.
-The registration fee cannot be refunded if an applicant decides to withdraw from the program before it commences.
-There is also no refund of the program fee for applicants who withdraw from the program after it begins (i.e. on September 1).
+The registration fee cannot be refunded if an applicant decides to withdraw from the program.
+There is also no refund of the program fee for applicants who withdraw from the program after it officially begins (i.e. on September 1).

 Possible scholarships WU Executive Academy | Vienna University of Economics and Business